Ryuker/node-API-masterclass/03 - further notes/02_MongoDB-and-Bootcamps.md

 });
 ```

-# 3. Adding colors in the console
+# 3. Adding colors in the console for readability
 - we're using a package, `colors` for this | [github repo](https://github.com/Marak/colors.js)
 - to install:
 ``` JS Terminal
 npm i colors
 ```
+- we need to import it into server.js
+- we can then use `..yellow.bold` (for example) behind the string for a console output